-At Marked Ministry this month we are going to be discussing relevant issues people are facing in the church.
-This film covers a lot of big issues like forgiveness, love, dysfunction in the home, even doubt.
+At Marked Ministry this month, we are going to be discussing relevant issues people are facing in the church.
+This film covers a lot of big issues like forgiveness, love, dysfunction in the home, and even doubt.
 What was your hope in tackling these issues in this film?

 Chris: I think it’s about presenting a story with characters that the audience actually gives a rip about.
 You gotta get them to care.
-Each character has his or her own journey just like each person is charting his or her path in life—and it’s never an easy straight path…always full of setbacks, sidesteps and tangents—but you get to watch the characters deal with their issues and hopefully that leads to conversations to take home.
-And that’s what we’ve seen happening with out audiences.
+Each character has his or her own journey, just like each person is charting his or her path in life, and it’s never an easy straight path—always full of setbacks, sidesteps and tangents—but you get to watch the characters deal with their issues and hopefully that leads to conversations to take home.
+And that’s what we’ve seen happening with our audiences.

 Some critics have said that the characters didn’t fully develop because they talked through the important messages of the movie.
 What would your response be to that and was your intention for the unchurched to begin to ask questions about faith in this film?

 Chris: I can’t speak to those critics in particular because I’m not sure which messages they are referring to, but I know one thing—critics go for the jugular for faith films.
 It comes with the territory!
-The intension is defiantly to start the conversations.
-Look, I don’t have a monopoly on the truth and I don’t trust people that say they have every answer in life, that they’ve got it all figured out…so I wanted to present these characters’ journey and how they were impacted by the fact that God loves them crazy.
-That’s very important truth in this strange day and age.
+The intension is definitely to start the conversations.
+Look, I don’t have a monopoly on the truth and I don’t trust people that say they have every answer in life—that they’ve got it all figured out—so, I wanted to present these characters’ journey and how they were impacted by the fact that God loves them crazy.
+That’s [a] very important truth in this strange day and age.